من نحن

 I started Fivescore Labs with some of my best friends - Hani, Leia and Yazan - who have dedicated their entire careers to the fields of healthcare, cancer oncology and nuclear medicine.
 We are super excited by what is in store for the fields of aging and are thrilled to support the human longevity revolution in the region.

 I call UAE home and was raised in Saudi Arabia.
 I am a graduate of McGill University and I have successfully completed a Certificate of Achievement in Genetics and Genomics from the Stanford Center for Professional Development in partnership with the Stanford School of Medicine.
 In my spare time I enjoy HIIT training, running, weight training and reading up on the latest longevity research.
-I also hope to live a healthy life to the ripe young age of 120 (fingers crossed!).
+I also hope to live a healthy life to the ripe young age of 100 (fingers crossed!).

 Dr. Hani Halabi, MD, MSc

-Co-Founder and Scientific Adviser
+Co-Founder & Scientific Adviser

 A passion for care and wanting to make a difference drove me to become a doctor.
 I left home and my family at 17 and moved to Montreal to study medicine.